oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/policies.rst

 If a policy maintains state, the state is maintained separately for each independent instance of a policy.
 So for example, two independenly constructed instances of a ``round_robin_policy`` will operate independently of each other.
-However, policies provide *common reference semantices*, so copies of a policy instance are linked and share state.
+However, policies provide *common reference semantics*, so copies of a policy instance are linked and share state.

 An example, demonstrating this difference is shown below: